-The CMTS holds copies of the Root CA, Manufacturer CA or CableLabs Mfg CA, and CM certificates, which it obtains through either provisioning or BPKM messaging.
+The CMTS holds copies of the Root CA, Device CA (Mfg CA for legacy PKI) and CM Device Certificates (see Section 13.1), which it obtains through either provisioning or BPKM messaging.
 Each certificate learned by a CMTS MUST be assigned one of four states: Untrusted, Trusted, Chained, or Root.
 The CMTS MUST support the ability to provision at least two Root CA Certificates.
 The CMTS MUST support the ability to display the entire Root Certificate(s) and/or its thumbprint to the operator.

-A CMTS learns of Manufacturer CA and CableLabs Mfg CA certificates through either the CMTS's provisioning interface or through receipt and processing of client CMs' Authentication Information messages.
-Regardless of how a CMTS obtains its Manufacturer CA or CableLabs Mfg CA certificates, the CMTS MUST mark them as either Untrusted, Trusted or Chained.
+A CMTS learns of Device CA certificates through either the CMTS's provisioning interface or through receipt and processing of client CMs' Authentication Information messages.
+Regardless of how a CMTS obtains its Device CA certificates, the CMTS MUST mark them as either Untrusted, Trusted or Chained.
 If a CA Certificate is not self-signed, the CMTS MUST mark the certificate as Chained.
 The CMTS, however, MUST support administrative controls that allow an operator to override the Chained marking and identify a given CA certificate as Trusted or Untrusted.

-If a Manufacturer CA Certificate is self-signed, the CMTS MUST mark the certificate as either Trusted or Untrusted, according to administratively controlled CMTS policy.
+If a Device CA Certificate is self-signed, the CMTS MUST mark the certificate as either Trusted or Untrusted, according to administratively controlled CMTS policy.

-A CMTS obtains copies of CM Certificates in the Authorization Requests it receives from CMs.
-CM Certificates are issued by a Manufacturer CA or the CableLabs Mfg CA. Thus, the CMTS MUST mark CM Certificates as Chained unless overridden by CMTS administrative control and configured as Trusted or Untrusted.
+A CMTS obtains copies of CM Device Certificates in the Authorization Requests it receives from CMs.
+CM Device Certificates are issued by a Device CA. Thus, the CMTS MUST mark CM Device Certificates as Chained unless overridden by CMTS administrative control and configured as Trusted or Untrusted.